What are SBA Lines of Credit?

 To be eligible, a business must:

-• Not be eligible for or receiving loan funds elsewhere.
+Not be eligible for or receive loan funds elsewhere.

 CAPLine Program Requirements

-• Seasonal CAPLine: You must have at least one year in business and be able to demonstrate seasonality.
+Seasonal CAPLine: You must have at least one year in business and be able to demonstrate seasonality.
+New businesses are generally not eligible.

-• Builder’s CAPLine: You must be a contractor and have a proven track record of successfully bidding on completing projects, including renovations.
+Builder’s CAPLine: You must be a contractor and have a proven track record of successfully bidding on and completing projects, including renovations.

 Lender Qualifications

 Each lender sets its own personal credit score, time in business, and annual revenue thresholds.
-Approved businesses we work with here a UCS typically meet the following qualifications:
+SBA Express lenders, in particular, have the authority to approve and process applications more quickly than traditional lenders, resulting in faster funding decisions.
+Approved businesses we work with here at UCS typically meet the following qualifications:

 How do I apply for SBA Lines of Credit?

-United Capital Source can help you apply to an SBA-approved lender following these steps.
+United Capital Source can assist you in applying to an SBA-approved lender or through a community development financial institution, which provides funding and support for small businesses, by following these steps.

 Step 1: Ensure You Qualify